 After you've set your apps’ geographic targeting in the Developer Console, remember to add your localized store listing, promotional graphics, and so on, for all of the languages that you support.

 If your app is targeting tablet devices, make sure to include at least one screenshot of the app running on a tablet, and highlight your apps’ support for tablets in the app description, release notes, promotional campaigns, and elsewhere.

 16. Use Google Play Badges and Links in your Promotional Campaigns

 Google Play badges give you an officially branded way of promoting your apps to Android users.
 Use the Google Play Badge generator to quickly create badges to link users to your products from web pages, ads, reviews, and more.
 You can also use special link formats to link directly to your store listing page, to a list of your products, or to search results.

 To help your apps get traction after launch, it's strongly recommended that you support launch with a promotional campaign that announces your product through many channels as possible, in as many countries as possible.
 For example, you can promote a launch using ad placements, social network or blog posts, video and other media, interviews and reviews, or any other channels available.

 When you think you’re ready to publish, sign in to the Developer Console and take a few moments for a few final checks.

 Make sure that:

-Your developer profile has the correct information and is linked to the proper Google Wallet merchant account (if you’re selling products).
+Your developer profile has the correct information and is linked to the proper Google payments merchant account (if you’re selling products).

 You have the right version of the apps uploaded.